spring-breezz/slf4sql/README.md

 # slf4sql
-This is for library for logging SQL on Oracle.
+This is for library for SQL logging using slf4j.